John Cockcroft: Research

 In 1929, Cockcroft was appointed a Supervisor in Mechanical Sciences at St John's College.
 He was appointed a Supervisor in Physics in 1931, and in 1933 became the junior bursar, making him responsible for the upkeep of the buildings, many of which were suffering from neglect.
 The college gatehouse had to be partly taken down in order to repair damage done by deathwatch beetles, and Cockcroft supervised rewiring of the electrics.
 In 1935, Rutherford appointed him the director of research at the Mond Laboratory after Kapitza, who had returned to the Soviet Union.
 He supervised the installation of new cryogenic equipment, and supervised low temperature research.
-He was elected a Fellow of the Royal Society in 1936, and in 1939 was appointed Jacksonian Professor.
+He was elected a Fellow of the Royal Society in 1936, and in 1939 was appointed Jacksonian Professor of Natural Philosophy.

 Cockcroft and Walton were well aware of the limits of their accelerator.
 A much better design had been developed in the United States by Ernest Lawrence, which he called the cyclotron.
-The Cavendish Laboratory was able to keep ahead of the Americans despite having an inferior accelerator with clever physics, but Cockcroft pressed Rutherford to obtain a cyclotron for the Cavendish laboratory.
+The Cavendish Laboratory was able to keep ahead of the Americans despite having an inferior accelerator with clever physics, but Cockcroft pressed Rutherford to obtain a cyclotron for the Cavendish Laboratory.
 Rutherford baulked at the price tag, but a £250,000 gift from Lord Austin enabled a 36 in cyclotron, based on Lawrence's design, to be built, along with a new wing to house it.
 Cockcroft supervised the work.
 The cyclotron was in operation by October 1938, and the new wing was completed in 1940.
 Oliphant felt that the cyclotron was not big enough, and commenced construction of a larger 60-inch cyclotron at the University of Birmingham.
 Its construction was delayed by the outbreak of the Second World War in Europe in 1939, and it too would be obsolescent when it was completed after the war.